gregbkr/kubernetes-ansible-logging-monitoring/README.md

-# Deploy kubernestes via ansible (on cloudstack cloud servers) with elk (container logging) support #
+# Deploy kubernetes via ansible (on cloudstack cloud servers) with elk (container logging) support #

 ## What you will get:
 - 1 master node running : k8s for container orchestration